hazelcast/hazelcast-docker/README.md

 # Hazelcast Docker Files

-You can find docker files by going corresponding hazelcast-docker repo tag.
+You can find Docker files by going to corresponding `hazelcast-docker` repo tag.
 See the full list here: https://github.com/hazelcast/hazelcast-docker/releases